vitest-dev/vitest/packages/snapshot/README.md

 // by default uses fs module, but you can provide your own implementation depending on the environment const environment = new NodeSnapshotEnvironment()

+// you need to implement this yourselves,
-function getCurrentFilepath() {
+// this depends on your runner function getCurrentFilepath() {
   return '/file.spec.ts'
 }